-This project will be a consultant-led effort to create a cost-pricing database that tracks and records historic bid pricing, bid tabs, and current price indices from relevant sources.
+This project will provide on-call, pre-qualified cost estimating consultants to support development of project cost estimates to inform funding requests.
+The consultants will provide professional conceptual cost estimating and cost engineering, and conceptual project scheduling support to City staff, as needed.
+Additionally, a consultant will assist the City with development of a Standard Operating Procedure (SOP) to support consistency across City projects and process.
+Another planned task will be a consultant-led effort to create a cost-pricing database that tracks and records historic bid pricing, bid tabs, and current price indices from relevant sources.
 The consultant will maintain and update the cost database to keep it relevant.
 Professional cost estimators and IT staff shall collaborate on appropriate technology and format to use for the database.
-In addition, the consultant will provide professional conceptual cost estimating and cost engineering, and conceptual project scheduling support to City staff, as needed.
-Standard Operating Procedures (SOPs) will be developed and documented to support consistency across City projects and process.
+The procurement process has commenced to evaluate and select qualified firms for this project.